Counselling Twickenham, Whitton I work with:

 Welcome to my profile.
 I'm Greg.

-We all have busy schedules.
-And our emotions, thoughts and relationships can quickly get on top of us – knocking our self-esteem and ability to recover in a crisis.
-I have sat openly with people in the most difficult circumstances, using empathy and supportive feedback as a way of healing their pain and distress.
+Most of us have busy schedules.
+So your thoughts, emotions and relationships can quickly get on top of you, knocking your self-esteem and ability to cope in a crisis.
+I have listened to people in the most difficult circumstances, using compassion and supportive feedback as a way of healing their distress.
 I believe counselling offers you a chance to gain insight and change your life for the better.
-It can help you develop a greater capacity for self-awareness and emotional resilience.
-As well as how to repair breakdowns in intimate relationships, enabling you to move beyond conflict to healthy communication and mutual understanding.
+It helps you develop a deeper awareness of yourself and emotional resilience.
+As well as helping you to repair intimate relationships and move beyond conflict to healthy communication and understanding.

 Most people find me warm, approachable and easy to talk to.
-Whether you’re struggling with anxiety, depression, anger, trauma or a loss of confidence, I can help you tackle your problems and work through the alternatives.
 I'm an attentive listener with a good sense of humour and I think it’s important to develop an attitude of respect and tolerance.
 This comes from a rich experience of working with people from different backgrounds, cultures, professions, genders and sexual orientations.
 I have over 12 years' experience and a Master’s Degree in Psychotherapy & Counselling.
 During my training I cut my teeth as a counsellor and psychotherapist at MIND, the NHS and the first male counsellor at Portsmouth Rape Crisis Service.
 I have also practiced psychotherapy at Winchester University and as a counselling supervisor to trainees at St. Mary's University.